Mayurdpatil67/Multi-Threaded-Task-Manager/README.md

+## Note
+The purpose of developing this project is to become familiar with Java syntax and understand key concepts of Java programming.

 ## Multi-threaded Task Manager

 This is a simple multi-threaded task manager system that allows you to add, update, remove, and process tasks concurrently.
 The system demonstrates key concepts of **Object-Oriented Programming (OOP)**, **multithreading**, **exception handling**, **generics**, **Java Collections**, and **streams**.